waggle-sensor/sage-website/docs/events/past/hackathon-2023.md

 ---
-sidebar_label: Hackathon
+sidebar_label: August 2023 Hackathon
 ---

-# Sage Hackathon
+# August 2023 Sage Hackathon

 We are hosting a Hackathon for Sage in late August ~~with _preliminary dates August 30-31_~~!